Space and Touch in Digital Presence

 What is a community?

-By relying on the Neutral Mask and on the concept of “Mymodynamique” developed by the French pedagogue Jacques Lecoq, the course will examine the physicality of the Greek tragic Chorus.
 The tragic chorus is perhaps most haunting figure in the Western theatre.
 It embodies the voice of the audience, it witnesses the dreadful actions of the heroes and yet, it is a barrier preserving the sacred space of the representation.
 It is a unique body made out of many individuals.
 The workshop will explore physically and philosophically this figure.
 It will also examine the contemporary translations of this chorus, which in post dramatic theatre became again a dominant feature.